 We immediately said thank you and shook hands with our new friend, Butta, and were so excited that I don’t even think he had a chance to offer us a ride, we basically just said “we’re coming with you!”

 And so began the adventure.
 The truck was so spacious we had lots of room in the back, it was a smooth ride and everything was perfect.
 Henry was navigating with his map up front and the three of us were in the back enjoying our snacks.

 We hit our first police checkstop only about an hour in…this would be the first of 5 along the way.
 Police corruption is really bad in Mozambique and they pull over anyone for no reason and are looking for a bribe.
-Especially when they see white faces in the vehicle, they immediately think $$.
+Especially when they see foreign faces in the vehicle.

 The first stop wasn’t so bad, he just asked for our passports (luckily Nick and I had a copy made and notarized in the capital city for such an occasion) so we handed him our paper copies and waited for him to ask for something.
 Shockingly, this policeman just asked us some questions and we were on our way.